Skip To Main Content

 Check out a day in the life of a summer student below (note that Saturdays are slightly different with shorter classes, no meetings, and lots of afternoon fun!).
 These sample schedules provide a snapshot of the typical day for Choate Summer Programs students.

-Immersion Geometry, Theater Arts Institute, and 2-week Workshop programs follow their own schedule of class periods and lunch, but still include built-in time for Adviser Meetings, School Meetings, Conferences, Wellness Programming, Athletics and Activities, and Study Hours.
+Immersion Geometry, Theater Arts Institute, and 2-week Workshop programs follow their own schedules of class periods and lunch, but still include built-in time for Adviser Meetings, School Meetings, Conferences, Wellness Programming, Athletics and Activities, and Evening Study Hours.

 Student Activities Center (SAC) Events and Trips

-In addition to free on-campus social events, the Student Activities Center arranges day trips within CT at no extra charge.
-These off-campus trips are structured with specific itineraries and guidelines, and all students receive chaperone contact information and detailed maps with explicit boundaries established.
+In addition to free on-campus social events, the Student Activities Center arranges day trips within Connecticut at no extra charge.
+These off-campus trips are structured with specific itineraries and guidelines, and all students receive chaperone contact information and explicit instructions regarding boundaries to stay within while on the trip.
 On occasion, high school students may shop and dine at their leisure without direct supervision on trips; however, they are required to check in with chaperones at designated times.
 On off-campus trips, middle school students are always supervised in small groups led by a chaperone.

 Note: Only students signed up for Student Activities trips may use transportation associated with the trip.